MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 pi@raspberrypi:/sys/bus/w1/devices $ ls
 28-03109794634b  w1_bus_master1
 ```
-> _If no directories like this appear, it signifies that your Pi isn't reading the sensor.
+> _If no directories like this appear, your Pi most likely isn't reading the sensor.
 There could be a number of things wrong, but that's outside the scope of this guide._
 8. Assuming the sensor is appearing here, navigate into the unique device directory.
 Since we've only connected a single 1-wire sensor, we can use the wildcard "?" so we don't have to type in or copy/paste the entire set of random numbers:
 ```bash
 cd 28-?